vettayruu/Modern_Robotics_Control_IK/README.md

      ```

 ## 🧪 Run in Simulator
-You can simulate PiPER robot control using [CoppeliaSim](https://www.coppeliarobotics.com/).
+You can also simulate PiPER robot control using [CoppeliaSim](https://www.coppeliarobotics.com/).

 ### Step-by-Step: